 Please note: mountain bikers & horses also share this trail so be cautious at all times.

 REQUIRED: Large Water Bottle (at least 1 -2 liters or 3 – 4 20oz water bottles), comfortable shoes with good traction/grip (running, cross-trainers, hiking boot/shoes)

 – Water fountain at trailhead

-– Restrooms: None.
-Please, take care of any needs prior to attending the hike.
+– Restrooms: at trailhead.
+However, we recommend taking care of any needs prior to attending the hike.

 – PRESERVE HOURS:

 – 9:00AM to 5:00PM from October 1-May 31